-Taking nutritional Costus supplements can benefit cancer patients with Endometrial Carcinoma on Anastrozole treatment.
-But avoid Costus supplements if on Decitabine treatment for Myeloproliferative Neoplasms.
-Similarly, taking nutritional supplement Costus can benefit healthy individuals who are at genetic risk of cancer due to mutation of the gene CDKN1B.
-But avoid taking nutritional supplement Costus when at genetic risk of cancer due to mutation of gene TERT.
+Taking Costus extracts or nutritional supplements may benefit Primary Penile Squamous Cell Carcinoma patients on Cisplatin treatment over Mulberry nutritional supplements.
+But Costus supplements or Costus extracts offer less benefit if on Dabrafenib treatment for Primary Thyroid Cancer compared to Goldenseal.
+Similarly, taking nutritional supplements Costus may benefit healthy individuals who are at genetic risk of cancer due to mutation of gene MLH1 over Shiitake Mushroom.
+But avoid nutritional supplements Costus when at genetic risk of cancer due to mutation of gene.

-Cancer remains an unsolved problem statement.
-The improved availability of personalized treatments and monitoring of cancer via blood and saliva have been significant factors to improve outcomes.
-The earlier the intervention – the better the influence on outcome.
+Genetic variations across cancer patients can be different and hence no two cancers are alike.
+The improved availability of “personalized to genetics” chemotherapy treatments and cancer disease monitoring via blood and saliva have been significant factors to improve outcomes.
+The earlier the lifestyle and treatment intervention – the better the influence on outcome.
 Genetic testing has the potential to assess cancer risk and susceptibility early.
-But besides regular monitoring in most cases there are no therapeutic intervention options available.
-After diagnosis with cancer such as Myeloproliferative Neoplasms or Endometrial Carcinoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
-During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide next steps.
-A large majority of cancer patients and those at-risk do take nutritional supplements like Costus.
+But for at-risk individuals besides regular monitoring in most cases there are no therapeutic treatment intervention options available.
+After diagnosis with cancer such as Primary Penile Squamous Cell Carcinoma or Primary Thyroid Cancer, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
+During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide on next steps.
+A large majority of cancer patients and those at-risk may take nutritional supplements like Costus.

-So the question is that are all genetic mutation risks and types of cancers to be considered as one when deciding the use of Costus?
-Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene TERT the same as due to mutation of gene CDKN1B?
-Are the implications of taking Costus supplement in Myeloproliferative Neoplasms the same as Endometrial Carcinoma?
-Is it one and the same if you are on treatment Decitabine or on Anastrozole?
+So the question is that are all genetic risks and cancer indications to be considered uniformly when making decisions on the use of Costus extracts or nutritional supplements?
+Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene MLH1 the same as due to mutation of gene?
+Are the implications of Primary Penile Squamous Cell Carcinoma the same as Primary Thyroid Cancer?
+Is it one and the same if you are on treatment with Dabrafenib or Cisplatin?